Frequency Policy

 Max. messages per customer/period define how many messages can be sent within a relative time frame.
 It is composed of an integer limit and a duration, for example, 3 messages per 7 days.
 Up to 4 different rules may be defined per one segment, once at least one of the rules is fulfilled the messages will not be sent.

 You can choose from 6 relative time periods: minutes, hours, days (24 hours), weeks (7 days), months, and years.
 The periods are evaluated as follows.
 For instance, say the current time is 15:00.
-If you filter the last 1. day, you will get only events that happened only today from 00:00, thus covering only 15 hours, not 24.
-If you want to cover the full 24 hours even going back to the previous day, then you need to select the option last 24 hours.
+If you filter ‘last 1 day’, you will get events that happened in the last 24 hours, meaning 15 from the current day and 9 from the previous day.
+If you want to cover just the 15 hours, then you need to select the option last 15 hours.

 A limit of 0 per any duration can be used to suppress all communication for a segment.
 It's also possible for a segment to define no 'max. messages per customer/period' constraints, which means no communication limits will be imposed.